Mustafa’s Turkish Chicken Shish Kebab

 Given you are exploring this website, I imagine you probably agree with the idea that ‘food transports you to a different place’ – and if you haven’t already experienced it, hopefully these recipes and stories will help you do just that.
 I believe that food really can transport you, and for me, this recipe especially transports me to a wonderful place and time in my life that I truly miss.

-Which leads me to the point of experiencing the food from both ends, traditional ‘Baghdadi’ food is beautiful but Northen Iraq was a lot more unique, in such case this recipe itself, my grandmothers favourite dish.
+Which leads me to the point of experiencing the food from both ends, traditional ‘Baghdadi’ food is beautiful but Northern Iraq was a lot more unique, in cases such as this recipe – my grandmother’s favourite dish.

 Some people think the war period/years must have been traumatic and damaging to my childhood, and in some ways, there absolutely were some horrible moments.
-The American invasion into Iraq in 2003 lead to the deaths of more than 170,000 Iraqi casualties.
-We lost a lot during the war: people? buildings?
-Jobs?
-Can you detail what was lost?
+The American invasion into Iraq in 2003 led to the deaths of more than 170,000 Iraqi casualties.
+We lost a lot during the war.

 Soon after, my family decided to flee illegally by car to seek refuge in Jordan.
 Jordan at the time, and to this day, is one of the most accepting countries in the Arabic realm.
 At the end of last year (2019), the number of refugees registered in Jordan stood at 744,795 persons (UNHCR figures), among them are refugees from Syria, Iraq, Yemen, Sudan and more.

-As we settled in Jordan for 5 years, we adapted to a different way of living, and under the UNHCR, they continue to provide us with education, health and cash assistance to help us with our re-settlement.
-Then an opportunity came up to migrate to Australia and live with our uncle who’s been here for over 2 decades.
-And we moved to Sydney.
+As we settled in Jordan for 5 years, we adapted to a different way of living, and under the UNHCR, they continued to provide us with education, health and cash assistance to help us with our re-settlement.
+Then an opportunity came up to migrate to Australia and live with our uncle who had been here for over two decades.
+So we packed up and moved to Sydney.

 Share this story